Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Experiments

-The data distributions that we investigate in this work are based on the work of \cite{zhao2018federated}, where the data are evenly (i.e, Uniform in our case) partitioned across 10 clients and with different class distribution per learner (i.e., Non-IID(2) refers to examples from 2 classes per learner).
-In our work, we extend their current approach by also investigating the case, where the size of the partitions is not uniform but follows a skewed or a power law distribution (quantity skew/unbalanceness in \cite{kairouz2019advances}).
-In order to materialize these learning scenarios, for the Uniform sized partitions we first sort the data by class id (in increasing order) and then assign each class in a Round-Robin fashion to every learner, while in the case of Skewed and Power Law, we first generate the size of the partitions based on the skeweness factor and we subsequently assign the respective classes in a similar Round-Robin fashion.
-Any remaining training samples are assigned to the learners based on the class ids the learners own, by starting from the head of the distribution and going towards the tail.
+The data distributions of the classification tasks that we investigate are based on the work of~\cite{zhao2018federated}, where the data are evenly (i.e, Uniform in our case) partitioned across 10 learners, and with different class distribution per learner (i.e., Non-IID(2) refers to examples from 2 classes per learner).
+We extend their work by also investigating the cases where the size of the partitions is not uniform, but follows a skewed or a power law distribution (called quantity skew/unbalanceness in~\cite{kairouz2019advances}).

-Overall, in this work the term \textit{statistical heterogeneity} refers to the combination of both the Non-IID and unbalance aspects of the federation, while in previous work \cite{li2018federated}, the term refers exclusively to the Uniform and Non-IID case.